How to Remove Melted Plastic from Dishwasher Heating Coils

 10. Rinse the coils with water to remove and soap and residue, and reconnect the power to the dishwasher.

 If you’ve taken your time with this, the plastic should have been all removed.
 If you notice that burning plastic smell the next time you run the dishwasher, repeat the process to make sure you haven’t missed any remaining plastic.

-Big thanks to our friends at tidyhomecleaning.com in helping us write this guide.
-I guess they’ve dealt with melted dishwasher plastic more than once.
-So far the feedback from our readers has been excellent.
 Sounds like many people are finding this guide helpful, which we are happy to hear!
 While it’s a frustrating situation, it’s easy for us to forget that the coils do get quite hot during normal operation of the dishwasher.
 Some plastics like silicone are more heat resistant, so a good general rule of thumb is to keep food containers on the top rack, as these tend to be plastics that are less heat resistant.
 Also, we’d like to give our friends a shout for providing some extra insight for this blog – they provide cleaning services in Denver and also have a knack for this sort of thing.
 For all further house cleaning needs – feel free to call on WestMaids.